Current Research - 2018

 Massachusetts General Hospital

-In August 2012, publication of the Phase I Trial showed that the pancreas of long-term diabetics was able to transiently make insulin after 2 doses of the Bacillus Camlette-Guerin (BCG) vaccine.
-All Phase I clinical trial subjects who received the BCG vaccine are now currently being followed for 8 years.
+In August 2012, publication of the Phase I trial showed that the pancreas of long-term diabetics was able to transiently make insulin after two doses of the Bacillus Camlette-Guerin (BCG) vaccine.
+All Phase I clinical trial subjects who received the BCG vaccine were followed for 8 years.
 In 2018 a follow-up report of the 282 participants, published in the journal Vaccines, showed positive results in normalizing blood sugars after 8 years from the initial treatment with the BCG vaccine.
-In order to meet the goal of reversing advanced type 1 diabetes, the Phase II clinical trial was approved by the FDA in June, 2015 and the Phase II BCG trial is now fully enrolled with 150 participants who have long term type 1 diabetes.
-All 150 of these volunteers who have received at least 2 doses of the BCG vaccine or placebo.
+In order to meet the goal of reversing advanced type 1 diabetes, the Phase II clinical trial was approved by the FDA in June, 2015 and that trial is now fully enrolled with 150 participants who have received at least 2 doses of the BCG vaccine or placebo.
 Also ongoing are over five double blinded randomized clinical trials with BCG/placebo administrations to over 200 long term diabetic subjects.
-In order to meet the ultimate goal of bringing BCG to market with an approved indication for treating type 1 diabetes, it is still necessary to obtain funding to track patients in this trial for an additional 5 years.
+In order to meet the ultimate goal of bringing BCG to market with an approved indication for treating type 1 diabetes, it is necessary to obtain funding to track these patients for an additional 5 years.

 Establishment of tolerance to proinsulin to prevent or reverse type 1 diabetes